NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-R-Create-Hierarchical-Data-Format-HDF5.md

 ### A Brief Review - About HDF5
 The HDF5 file can store large, heterogeneous datasets that include metadata.
 It also supports efficient `data slicing`, or extraction of particular subsets of a dataset which means that you don't have to read  large files read into the computers memory / RAM in their entirety in order work with them.
 This saves a lot of time when working with with HDF5 data in `R`.
 When HDF5 files contain spatial data, they can also be read directly into GIS programs such as `QGiS`.

-Remember that the HDF5 format is a self-contained directory structure.
+The HDF5 format is a self-contained directory structure.
 We can compare this structure to the folders and files located on your computer.
 However, in HDF5 files  "directories" are called `groups` and files are called `datasets`.
 The HDF5 element itself is a file.
 Each element in an HDF5 file can have metadata attached to it making HDF5 files "self-describing".

 [Read more about HDF5 here.]({{ site.baseurl }}/HDF5/About/)